 7. Meander around Minnewater Park

 This beautiful greenspace is a great place for a stroll.
 The park is filled with weeping willow trees and swans bobbing around Minnewater Lake, or “Lake of Love” (though it’s more like a wider section of the canals than an actual lake).
 It’s said that the lake’s name is in reference to a pair of doomed medieval lovers, but that if you cross the bridge with your partner, you’ll experience eternal love.
+It’s worth stopping at the castle for a drink by the water as part of your walk.

 8. See the windmills

 Belgium has a long history of using windmills, and in the 16th century, there were over two dozen windmills in Bruges (windmills were used for cutting wood, pumping water, and grinding grain).
-There are a number of historic windmills from the 17th-19th centuries still standing, though you can only visit one: Sint-Janshuismolen.
-It still grinds flour and has a museum in the base where you can learn more about the windmill and grinding process (admission is 4 EUR).
+There are a number of historic windmills from the 17th-19th centuries still standing, including the iconic 4 along the city ramparts where you can stroll or cycle along the canal, or relax on the grass.

 9. Visit Historium Bruges